jrkerns/Python_introduction/Introduction/MATLAB & Python languages Intro.rst

 about Python is lots of people have done cool things with it, so there's a flavor of IDE and visualization that's just your style!

-Syntax and function differences vis a vis: https://docs.scipy.org/doc/numpy-dev/user/numpy-for-matlab-users.html
+Syntax and function differences vis a vis (and how to make Python act very similarly to Matlab): https://docs.scipy.org/doc/numpy-dev/user/numpy-for-matlab-users.html

 Here's a few links for more info on repenting of Matlab: